Jumping Out from the Ordinary Lens

 Sharaf’s Art Collectors

 Undoubtedly, Sharaf’s artwork photographs have attracted many eyeballs.
 To date, Sharaf has his own collectors across the world.
-They are, including but not limited to, collectors from Finland, France and Yemen.
+Including but not limited to collectors from Finland, France and Yemen.

 If you like to become an art collector by starting with an affordable price range of artworks, Sharaf’s photographs is the best choice.
-With a budget lower than RM1,000, you can afford an authentic vision from a sensational photographer.
 Let’s see the world through his eyes.

 Past Exhibitions & Accolades